jipsen/UnicodeMath/README.md

 * terms built from function symbols applied to variables, constants and terms
 * prefix/infix relation symbols with lower precedence than function symbols (∈,=,≤,<,≥,>,…)
 * atomic formulas built from relation symbols applied to terms
-* prefix/infix logical symbols with lower precedence than relation symbols (¬,∨,∧,→,↔,∃,∀,…)
+* prefix/infix logical symbols with lower precedence than relation symbols (¬ ,or, and, ⟹, ⟺, ∃, ∀, …)
 * formulas built from logical symbols applied to atomic formulas and formulas
 * metalogical symbols and large operator symbols that combine mathematical expressions from several of the above types (⊢,⊨,⋁,⋀,⋃,⋂,∑,∏,lim,∫,…)